Your Genesys Blog Subscription has been confirmed!

-We’ve become accustomed to thinking about innovation as something that responds to the needs of a user.
-But as we’re faced with a complete paradigm shift, rectifying the errors of the past is no longer enough.
-As an industry, it’s time we reimagine and transform our approach to workforce management — anticipating the needs of our workers, wherever they might be, and arming them with the tools and resources they need to thrive.
+We’ve become accustomed to thinking about innovation as something that responds to the needs of a user, but faced as we are with a complete paradigm shift, rectifying the errors of the past is no longer enough.
+As an industry, it’s time we reimagine and transform our approach to workforce management, anticipating the needs of our workers, wherever they may be, and arming them with the tools and resources they need to thrive.

 Market Rewrite: Time to rethink and challenge our status quo

-Change is a constant; that hasn’t been more evident than in the past year.
-And while it’s safe to say that workforce engagement is fundamentally changing, it’s more accurate to say that the change is happening in our industry as a whole.
-We’ve not only seen how focus has shifted from operational optimization and agent productivity to more human-centric methodologies that bring data, journeys and empathy into play, but we’ve seen how companies need to accelerate their digital transformation to enable new styles of management and deliver real flexibility — and true personalization.
+Change is a constant, but it hasn’t been more evident than in the past year.
+And while it’s safe to say that paradigms are changing for workforce engagement, it’s more accurate to say that the change is happening in our industry as a whole.
+We’ve not only seen how focus has shifted from operational optimisation and agent productivity to more human-centric methodologies that bring data, journeys and empathy into play, but we’ve seen how companies need to accelerate their digital transformation to enable new styles of management and deliver real flexibility and true personalisation.

 We saw a significant change when COVID-19 forced companies to enable their employees to work from home.
 But, looking out even further, a new normal will incorporate workers that work from anywhere, using the right tool and systems to create their own meaning of work and life balance.
-So, moving forwar, ultimate flexibility and agility will be essential to all businesses.
-Likewise, we’ve seen an estimated 3X more interactions coming into contact centers without an increase in headcount.
+Moving forward, ultimate flexibility and agility will be essential to all businesses.
+Likewise, we’ve seen an estimated 3X more interactions coming into contact centres without an increase in headcount.
 That means a good number of these are being handled by self-service technology, leaving more complex inquiries in the hands of human agents.

-So, ultimately, solutions that power experiences can’t focus solely on customers.
-To deliver Experience as a Service, we must provide employees with the technology and resources to connect with customers on a human level, where things like empathy and understanding are the real differentiators.
+Ultimately, solutions that power experiences can’t focus solely on customers.
+To deliver Experience as a ServiceSM, we must provide employees with the technology and resources to connect with customers on a human level, where things like empathy and understanding are the real differentiators.

 Tapping into the power of people to achieve super-human service

 Unfortunately, traditional workforce management (WFM) and quality management (QM) processes have seen workers as output elements that generate costs.
-Now more than ever, we know that human capital is an asset — and an invaluable asset.
-Great experiences are what can positively impact customers and turn them into faithful advocates of your brand.
-The same goes for employees.
-Which is why Genesy is doubling down on workforce engagement — to bring out the full potential of employees and agents through technology that’s designed with their needs in mind.
+Now more than ever, we know that human capital is an asset—and an invaluable asset, at that.
+Great experiences are what can positively impact customers and turn them into faithful advocates of your brand, but the same goes for employees.
+Which is why Genesys is doubling down on Workforce Engagement, to bring out the full potential of employees and agents through technology that’s designed with their needs in mind.